xchen793/MLsecurity_fall22/README.md

 [Datasets2](https://github.com/pliang279/LM_bias)

+[Detecting Gender Bias in Transformer-based
+Models: A Case Study on BERT](https://arxiv.org/pdf/2110.15733.pdf)

 ### 11-28
 1. Retrain on the fair dataset and record our preliminary results.
-2. Compare to the reference paper here.
+2. Compare our results in mitigating the bias to that of the reference paper.

 ### 11-29